EonTAS/FullStack/README.md

 The ability to add/edit a given project to adjust expected time intervals, adjust description etc as well as approve a not yet approved project idea is available

+Admins can approve projects and every not-yet approved project is marked as such.
+They also gain the ability to sort by approved first/last in the all-projects page.

 - Project Delete :

 a project can be deleted by admins, if this is done, purchase of it is not deleted, but the actual details are deleted.